sonim1/astro-obsidian-blog-boilerplate/README.md

 ## Benefits of using this boilerplate

+- This template migrated to the latest version of Astro v4
 - Only need to use the Obsidian to write and manage the content
 - Provide the Image Optimization using sharp
 - Provide the [Astro View Transitions](https://docs.astro.build/en/guides/view-transitions/)